History of pizza: Innovation

-"Associazione Verace Pizza Napoletana" ("True Neapolitan Pizza Association"), which was founded in 1984, has set the very specific rules that must be followed for an authentic Neapolitan pizza.
-These include that the pizza must be baked in a wood-fired, domed oven; the base must be hand-kneaded and must not be rolled with a pin or prepared by any mechanical means (i pizzaioli – the pizza makers – make the pizza by rolling it with their fingers) and that the pizza must not exceed 35 centimetres in diameter or be more than one-third of a centimetre thick at the centre.
+Associazione Verace Pizza Napoletana ('True Neapolitan Pizza Association'), which was founded in 1984, has set the very specific rules that must be followed for an authentic Neapolitan pizza.
+These include that the pizza must be baked in a wood-fired, domed oven; the base must be hand-kneaded and must not be rolled with a pin or prepared by any mechanical means (i pizzaioli—'the pizza makers'—make the pizza by rolling it with their fingers) and that the pizza must not exceed 35 centimetres in diameter or be more than one-third of a centimetre thick at the centre.
 The association also selects pizzerias globally to produce and spread the verace pizza napoletana philosophy and method.

 There are many famous pizzerias in Naples where these traditional pizzas can be found, such as Da Michele, Port'Alba, Brandi, Di Matteo, Sorbillo, Trianon, and Umberto.
 Most of them are in the ancient historical center of Naples.
 These pizzerias follow even stricter standards than the specified rules.
 For example, using only San Marzano tomatoes grown on the slopes of Mount Vesuvius and drizzling the olive oil and adding tomato topping in only a clockwise direction.

 The pizza bases in Naples are soft and pliable.
 In Rome, they prefer a thin and crispy base.
-Another popular form of pizza in Italy is "pizza al taglio", which is pizza baked in rectangular trays with a wide variety of toppings and sold by weight.
+Another popular form of pizza in Italy is pizza al taglio, which is pizza baked in rectangular trays with a wide variety of toppings and sold by weight.

-In 1962, the "Hawaiian" pizza, a pizza topped with pineapple and ham, was invented in Canada by restaurateur Sam Panopoulos at the Satellite Restaurant in Chatham, Ontario.

 In December 2009, the pizza napoletana was granted Protected Designation of Origin (PDO) status by the European Union.

-In 2012, the world's largest pizza was made in Rome.
+In 2012, the world's largest pizza was made in Los Angeles.
 It measured 1261.65 square meters in area.

-In 2016, robotics company BeeHex, widely covered in the media, was building robots that 3D-printed pizza.

 In December 2017, the pizza napoletana was inscribed on the UNESCO Intangible Cultural Heritage Lists.